 A master's degree is required to sit for the National Board for Certified Counselors (NBCC) certification exam.
 Coursework at this level may cover human development, group counseling, research methods, life planning, career development, psychodiagnostics, marriage counseling, family counseling and addiction disorders.
 Clinical experience is typically built into the curriculum, which may take 2-3 years to complete.
 Specialties may include behavioral development, school counseling, community mental health or family therapy.
 Programs must be accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

-Employment opportunities for mental health counselors are expected to increase by 29% during the decade 2012-2022.
+Employment opportunities for mental health counselors are expected to increase much faster than national average through 2028.
 According to the U.S. Bureau of Labor Statistics (BLS), growth will be driven by increased knowledge of addictions and mental illnesses (BLS, www.bls.gov).
-The median annual salary for mental health counselors was reported as $40,580 by the BLS in May 2013.
-Counselors working for educational support services, insurance companies, and within schools made the most money, averaging more than $52,000 a year.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $72,990 or more per year, whereas the bottom 10th percentile earned $28,240 or less per year.
+Counselors working for junior colleges made the most money, averaging $63,760 a year.

 Certification and Licensure

 Although certification may not be required in some states, earning this voluntary award proves skills and development in counseling and may enhance employability.
 Certification may also be a requirement for licensure in some states, according to the NBCC.
 Therapists working in a public school are required to have a state school counseling certificate according to the BLS.